rust-cli/book/src/tutorial/packaging.md

 User will need to run `cargo install` again at some point, and pass the `--force` flag to overwrite the old binaries.

-Best use this for distributing tools that are targeted at other Rust developers.
+It's best to use this for distributing tools that are targeted at other Rust developers.
 For example:
 A lot of cargo subcommands